vegaprotocol/specs/interface/6003-POSI-positions.md

 When looking at a list of positions a user...
 - see the market
 - See open volumne
-- see unfilled volume
+- Avergage entry price
+- Mark price
-- see unrealised profit list
+- see un-realised profit
+  - Wtih or without fees
 - See a margin balance
 - Follow a prompt to close a position

+Closed positions
+- market
+- last closed
+- Realised PnL
+    - choose to see this with or without fees

+- Position on a chart